zarifmahfuz/bike-shop/README.md

 This is a MVP of the app that I built in a few days!
 There are so many more things that I would wish to implement over time.
 Some of them are listed below!
 1. Implement pagination for the Sales and Bikes pages
 2. Implement user management, authorization and authentication
+3. Implement caching at the frontend
-3. Add database indexes to make the app more performant
+4. Add database indexes to make the app more performant
-4. Etc.
+5. Etc.